 A professor of mine used to say, don’t bother debating your opponents over terminology.
-Let them have the terms they want; get to the substance of the dispute.
+Let them have the terms they want; get to the heart of the dispute.

-In other words, I am here today to illustrate the truth of Gore Vidal’s quip that in America, we have socialism for the rich and capitalism for the poor.
-Vidal was spot on.
+In other words, I am here today to illustrate the truth of Gore Vidal’s 1972 quip that in America, we have socialism for the rich and free enterprise for the poor.
+Vidal was exactly right.

 How can this be?
 Well, consider first the one thing that really steams us when we start thinking about “socialist” practices–tax-and-spend handouts that remove economic risk and therefore incentivize economic dependency and other kinds of bad behavior by the poor.

 This is the moral hazard argument.
-We reason thus: If the maternal state steps in to stay the hand of the child reaching for the hot stove–or even succors to the child whose hand has been burnt–the young sprout will never learn to get along in the real world.
+We reason thus: If the maternal state steps in to stay the hand of the child reaching for the hot stove, the young sprout will never learn what the real danger is and therefore won’t be able to navigate a world fraught with risk.
 Excessive mothering produces poor pragmatic reasoners.
 A better society is attained if the state keeps a cool paternal distance and allows hand-burning to occur at its natural rate.

-Our thought leaders often bring this claim to life with a cast of despicable stereotypes.
-The “welfare queen” does regular service here.
-If we decent taxpayers keep unstintingly laying out lavish cash benefits for the welfare queen, where will her lifestyle of merry procreation stop?
+Our thought leaders often bring this idea to life with a cast of despicable stereotypes, such as the “welfare queen.”
+If we taxpayers keep unstintingly laying out lavish cash benefits for the welfare queen, where will her lifestyle of merry procreation stop?
 With us propping up her signature bad habit, it is no wonder she gathers so many other unsavory behaviors around her–drug use, absentee fathering, urban grammar.

-Our elected officials’ most common entry point for addressing moral hazard is the perennial topic of “entitlements reform.”
+Our elected officials’ most common way to frame moral hazard is the perennial topic of “entitlements reform.”
 The state, they say, must stop abetting the bad behavior of poor people through handouts.
 Our war-strapped budget simply cannot keep doling out food stamps and WIC peanut butter to anyone holding out their hands to receive these riches.
 Sooner or later, such profligacy will sink even our great ship of state.

 But guess what kind of handouts we can afford?
 Much larger ones that keep the rich afloat as they do the necessary and heroic work of growing the economy.
+The kind of work Ayn Rand thinks we should be doing.
 The great bank bailout of 2008 was one such instance of massive corporate welfare.
 Rather than letting giant banks taste the consequences of the subprime mortgage crisis they created, our government urgently rushed cash to them, on the argument they were too big to fail.
 Thanks to the $700 billion authorized by the Emergency Economic Stabilization Act, many bank presidents who had been facing ruin in 2008 kept their jobs and were even able to restore their multi-million dollar bonuses in 2009.
 Emergency stabilized!

 It’s nice thought, but it ignores the fact that our government in fact runs a massive jobs program, for gentlemen only, in defense and security.
 This program is worth hundreds of billions of dollars a year.
 In 2013, according to the Washington Post, our government payed out $100 billion for intelligence (just one sector of defense), 70 percent of which went to private companies, which are supposed to be the avatars of capitalism.